 “I’ve got plenty of really close mates, but it feels almost like a taboo to talk about it down the pub.
 Because blokes aren’t naturally caring… the default way is to laugh it off with a bit of banter and a bit of humour.
 That’s great, because it alleviates that glumness, but sometimes you just need to talk to someone.”

-In our webinar on Thursday 11 February 2021 @ 7pm about male infertility, Matt O’Malley will talk about his experiences and how he found it helped him to open up about the issue.
-He will be joined by Mr Oliver Wiseman, urologist and male infertility specialist at Bourn Hall, who will explain what a semen analysis reveals, how to improve poor sperm quality, and the treatment options that are available.
+In our on-demand webinar about male infertility, Matt O’Malley talks about his experiences and how he found it helped him to open up about the issue.
+He is be joined by Mr Oliver Wiseman, urologist and male infertility specialist at Bourn Hall, who explains what a semen analysis reveals, how to improve poor sperm quality, and the treatment options that are available.

 Mr Wiseman says: “A semen test is just the starting point of a fertility journey.
 Many issues with poor sperm quality or quantity can be resolved naturally or by surgery and/or medication, increasing your chances of becoming a dad.”